42;; - : int = 42

 Anonymous functions are also called lambda expressions, a term that

-comes out of the lambda calculus, which is a mathematical model
+comes from the lambda calculus, which is a mathematical model

 of computation in the same sense that Turing machines are a model